Tools

 - Package management via

-apk(Alpine's package manager) - Optional Python installation (
+apt(Debian) orapk(Alpine) - Optional Python installation (

-python3,pip) - Network access (shares the host network stack)
+python3, pip) - Network access (shares the host network stack)

 Open File (Android)